Ecological footprint: definition, calculator and examples

-To enable people to calculate their ecological footprint more easily, the WWF offers a free online ecological footprint calculator.
+To help people calculate their ecological footprint more easily, the WWF has a free online ecological footprint calculator.

 Note that the calculator is intended for people living in Switzerland, but it gives you an idea of the ecological impact of your consumption habits.

 Reducing the global ecological footprint is therefore everyone's concern, which is why each of us must act at our own level by adopting a more sustainable lifestyle.